MicrosoftDocs/azure-dev-docs/articles/terraform/create-base-template-using-yeoman.md

 1. Enter `exit` to complete the test and exit the Docker environment.

-## Use Yeoman generator to create and test a module in Cloud Shell
+## 6. Use Yeoman generator to create and test a module

 In this section, the Yeoman generator is used to create and test a module in Cloud Shell.
 Using Cloud Shell instead of using a Docker file greatly simplifies the process.
 Using Cloud Shell, the following products are all pre-installed: